What To Do If Your Spousal Open Work Permit Is Refused

 Deadlines are strict:

 Judicial review does not reassess your application or allow you to submit new documents.
 Instead, the court reviews the decision-making process to determine whether the refusal was reasonable and procedurally fair.
+If judicial review succeeds, the usual result is that the matter is sent back for redetermination rather than automatically approved.
 Because the process is legal and time-sensitive, applicants usually seek legal advice before proceeding.

 Status in Canada